What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Madison Eyes help patients from all over Madison or Chatham, New Jersey.
-Dr Naftali will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Madison Eyes to find out if scleral lenses are right for you.
+Our staff helps patients from all over Madison and Chatham, New Jersey, and Dr Naftali will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision